You’ve seen the ads for Septic Tank Additives promising to save money and avoid septic company service calls, but do they really work?

-The research indicates that additives are either ineffective or potentially harmful.
+The research indicates that additives do not eliminate the need for pumping and ignoring septic maintenance can be harmful.
 Here are just a few reliable resources that back that statement:

-- Environmental Protection Agency (EPA) Homeowner Guide – “Commercial septic tank additives do not eliminate the need for periodic pumping and can be harmful to the system.”
+- Environmental Protection Agency (EPA) Homeowner Guide – “Commercial septic tank additives do not eliminate the need for periodic pumping…”

-- Purdue University – “Given the lack of common conclusions or recent unbiased testing about the effects of septic system additives, our best advice remains to have septic tanks pumped every 3 to 5 years.
+- Purdue University – “Given the lack of common conclusions or recent unbiased testing about the effects of septic system additives, our best advice remains to have septic tanks pumped every 3 to 5 years.”

-3. Additives Are Unnecessary
+3. Additives Are Boosters

 The reality is a well-maintained tank has the process of breaking down waste down to a science (literally).